Skip to Content

 Key Points:

-• A W2G will be generated and the win reported to the IRS for any slot win of $1,200 or more.
+• A W2G will be generated and reported to the IRS for any slot win of $1,200 or more.

-• Legislation has been proposed to increase that $1,200 threshold but hasn’t gained traction.
+• Legislation has been proposed to increase that $1,200 threshold, but it hasn’t gained traction.

-If you have an upcoming trip to Las Vegas, or any casino for that matter, chances are you’ve had dreams of hitting a big jackpot.
+If you have an upcoming trip to a casino, you’ve had dreams of hitting that big jackpot.

-What most people fail to think about, however, are the tax implications caused by a big slot win.
+What most fail to consider, however, are the tax implications caused by a big win.

 When do you need to pay taxes on gambling wins?

 This answer is simple: anytime you win.
-That goes for any type of gambling income you earn whether on the slots, table games, lottery tickets, horse racing, or a friendly bet with your neighbor Jim.
-If you profited, even $5, the IRS wants their cut.
+That goes for any gambling income you earn, whether on the slots, table games, lottery tickets, horse racing, or a friendly bet with your neighbor Craig.

 Although the IRS wants a cut of ANY gambling win (whether big enough to generate a tax form or not), most recreational gamblers don’t keep a detailed record of their wins/losses for tax purposes (tisk, tisk, tisk).
 Most are more concerned about wins large enough to trigger a mandatory W2-G.

-A W2-G is a federal tax form notating your income from gambling activity that the casino generates at certain win thresholds (discussed below) and is reported to the IRS.
+A W2-G is a federal tax form that details income from gambling activity that the casino generates at certain win thresholds (discussed below) and is reported to the IRS.

-Since the generated W2-G detailing the win is sent to the IRS, players would be risking an audit if the income isn’t declared on that year’s tax return.
+Since the generated W-2-G is sent to the IRS, players risk an audit if the income isn’t declared on that year’s tax return.

 How much do you have to win to trigger a W2-G Tax Form at the casino?